Shake Shack (SHAK)

 12. Balance Sheet Assessment

-13. Key Takeaways from Shake Shack’s Q3 Results
+13. Key Takeaways from Shake Shack’s Q4 Results

-We were impressed by how significantly Shake Shack blew past analysts’ same-store sales expectations this quarter.
-We were also glad its EBITDA outperformed Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 2.8% to $92.44 immediately after reporting.
+It was good to see Shake Shack beat analysts’ EPS expectations this quarter.
+Looking ahead, Q1 guidance for same-store sales and revenue also exceeded Wall Street's estimates.
+Zooming out, we think this was a decent quarter.
+The stock traded up 4% to $95.79 immediately after reporting.

 14. Is Now The Time To Buy Shake Shack?

-Shake Shack possesses a number of positive attributes.
-First off, its revenue growth was impressive over the last six years and is expected to accelerate over the next 12 months.
-And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its new restaurant openings have increased its brand equity.
-On top of that, its gross margins are a strong starting point for the overall profitability of the business.
+Shake Shack isn’t a terrible business, but it doesn’t pass our quality test.
+Although its revenue growth was impressive over the last six years, it’s expected to deteriorate over the next 12 months and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+And while the company’s new restaurant openings have increased its brand equity, the downside is its projected EPS for the next year is lacking.

-Shake Shack’s P/E ratio based on the next 12 months is 54.3x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in.
-This is a good one to add to your watchlist - there are better opportunities elsewhere at the moment.
+Shake Shack’s P/E ratio based on the next 12 months is 68.3x.
+This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.